daveparsons.com DP Home feature story

 1934 Margaret Watt graduation photo 1933 Margaret Watt graduation class list

-Margaret (Peggy) Watt in her 1933 high school senior photo and listed on the June 14, 1933 program for Lynn Classical High School graduating class.
+Margaret (Peggy) Watt in her 1933 high school senior photo and listed on the June 14, 1933 program for Lynn Classical High School graduating class with a panoramic photo below where she is standing in the second row from the bottom, eleven over from the principal on the right.

 As Bill Watt chews grass, his mother Amy Watt and future brother in law James Parsons Jr. hang out in Asbury Grove June, 1934.